 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

-Please note that the requirements below are for the Theater Arts: Acting program, and are subject to change for the Performance program beginning in fall 2016.
+Please note that the requirements below are for the Theater Arts: Acting program, and are subject to change for the forthcoming Theater Arts: Performance program.
 Please check back for updates.